John Duncan Fergusson: Death and legacy

 Fergusson died on 30 January 1961.
 His partner Margaret Morris presented fourteen of his paintings to the University of Stirling when it was founded in 1968.
-His work remains popular, and in 1992 a permanent gallery, The Fergusson Gallery, was founded in Perth to house it.
+His work remains popular and in 1992 a permanent gallery, The Fergusson Gallery, was founded in Perth to house it.
+In 2022, the Fergusson Gallery was closed permanently and the collection moved to a dedicated section in Perth Art Gallery.
+The collection comprises oil paintings, sculptures, sketchbooks, letters, photographs and personal items related to Fergusson and Morris.

+In 2025, blue plaques to commemorate Morris and Ferguson were erected at 4 Clouston Street, Glasgow where the couple lived from 1939 until their deaths.